Professor Harvey C. Mansfield’s 2007 Jefferson Lecture in the Humanities, which I mentioned last May, is now available as an archived webcast.

 If the World Could Write: Michael Dirda reviews a new translation of Tolstoy’s War and Peace.

-A fellow named Dickens once wrote a novel that began with the words, “It was the best of times, it was the worst of times…” — words which would not be unfitting for the Vols overtime upset today of 16th ranked South Carolina.
+Vols 27, Gamecocks 24 A fellow named Dickens once wrote a novel that began with the words, “It was the best of times, it was the worst of times…” — words which would not be unfitting for the Vols overtime upset today of 16th ranked South Carolina.
 In a game that showcased both the best … Read more

 This new biography of Stalin looks interesting.

 Top 10 Google Products You Forgot All About

 Preserving the Party: Rudy and the death of the pro-life bully pulpit.

 There’s a lot going on the real world, hence the lack of goings on here on the blog.
 Due to my working at The Washington Briefing last weekend (and the fact that it wasn’t televised nationally) I missed commenting on the Tennessee — Alabama game.
 It was a good one to miss, I’m told.
 I’ve … Read more

 Ignore the Noose and Sap Racism’s Power: John McWhorter on how to respond to racists’ scare tactics.